 - Unconditional grants are accrued once the recipient has been notified of the grant award.
-The notification gives the recipient a reasonable expectation that they will receive the award. - In the case of single or multi-year conditional grant award offers that are subject to the recipient fulfilling certain conditions, those grants are only accrued when the recipient has been notified of the grant and any remaining unfulfilled conditions attaching to that grant outside of the control of the Trust have been satisfied.
+The notification gives the recipient a reasonable expectation that they will receive the award. - In the case of single or multi-year conditional grant award offers that are subject to the recipient fulfilling certain conditions, and the related approval by the Trust of those conditions having been fulfilled, those grants are only accrued when the recipient has been notified of the grant and any remaining unfulfilled conditions attaching to that grant including the approval of the Trust have been satisfied.
 Those unaccrued amounts are considered to be contingent liabilities and recognised as payable as soon as there is a legal or constructive obligation committing the Trust to the expenditure.
 The total potential commitments for those conditional awards are included in the designated fund 'Funds earmarked for future commitments'.
 Disclosure is made in Note 6 and fully analysed in Note 21 to the financial statements.